Imran Khan to challenge by-votes for 33 vacant parliamentary seats - ExBulletin

 - Imran Khan to challenge by-votes for 33 vacant parliamentary seats

-- After 12,000 layoffs at Google, Sundar Pichai could take a big pay cut: report
+- Sundar Pichai: Google CEO Sundar Pichai likely to take a big pay cut after laying off 12,000 employees

-- Former US President Donald Trump launches campaign for 2024 White House bid
+- Speculation on the Paloh-Jokowi meeting, from the reshuffle to the withdrawal of support from Anies

-- Indian Diaspora protest against BBC documentary on PM Modi at their headquarters in Portland Place – ThePrint – ANIFeed
+- ‘The Last of Us’ Episode 3 review: Nick Offerman and Murray Bartlett star in an hour that lives up to the hype (SPOILERS)